prayeole/ai-on-eks/website/docs/blueprints/inference/GPUs/nvidia-deep-research.md

 ### Step 12: Data Ingestion from S3

-Ingest documents from an S3 bucket into the OpenSearch vector database:
+Ingest documents from an S3 bucket into the OpenSearch vector database using the provided batch ingestion script.

+**Prerequisites**: This step assumes you have an S3 bucket with documents you want to process and query.

+**Supported File Types**: The RAG pipeline supports multi-modal document ingestion including:
+- PDF documents
+- Text files (.txt, .md)
+- Images (.jpg, .png)
+- Office documents (.docx, .pptx)
+- HTML files

+The NeMo Retriever microservices will automatically extract text, tables, charts, and images from these documents.

+**Batch Ingestion from S3:**

 ```bash
 # Set required environment variables